johannesu/multi-region/README.md

 1. Run mex --setup.
 2. Run example.m in MATLAB, the mex'ed c++ code compiles automatically.

-All functionally is described in example.m
+All functionally is described in example.m.

 Third party software
 ---